rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 - Stop calling the failing service temporarily.
 - Display a user-friendly message like _"Product details are temporarily unavailable."_
 - Retry after a timeout to check if the Product Catalog service has recovered.
 ---

-Let me know if you'd like to add a diagram or code implementation as well!
----

 ## 24. Lazy Loading in Hibernate